 - 168mm Long

 The Gigabyte GT 1030 competes with the RX 550 in that both are super budget-friendly graphics cards that will work well if you are building a barebones entry-level system, or if you have an older system that needs to be upgraded in order to keep up with some of today’s newer games.

 The 1030, like the RX 550, should be able to handle most games on a 1080P monitor on at mediumish (or lower) settings.
 Although, for more demanding games, you will likely have to turn the settings down to low.

 Typically, this card would come in at well under $100, but with inflation, it currently costs nearly $200 to land.
 However, considering that an option like an RTX 3050 or RX 5500 XT—which should be in the low $100s—are selling for well over $500, the GT 1030 is about as cheap of a new video card as you’ll find right now.

 Ultimately, this card isn’t a long-term solution, but it will serve well as a last resort option if you have a super low budget.

 Which Graphics Card is Right for You?

+This is not a list of every graphics card on the market.
 And, while NVIDIA has held the high-end of the market on lockdown for the past few generations, it is always at least worth looking into newer architecture before you make your decision.

 However, the performance difference, if any, is usually negligent between AMD and NVIDIA’s offerings at the same price level.
 And, so if you’re ready to build now, the options listed here should fit your needs based off of the price range you are looking to choose from.